Ebiroll/RAK811_BreakBoard/README.md

     (gdb) monitor swdp_scan

+# swo trace with black magic esp32

+Tracing was added
+The directory swo and the file .gdbinit contains setup possibility
+    (gdb) monitor traceswo

-# Wis Node
+# Vis Trio Node

+This is the default board to build for, change default env in platform.ini

-It is possible to run this code on the Wis Node.
+It is possible to run this code on the WisTrio.
 (RAK5205) http://docs.rakwireless.com/en/LoRa/WisTrio-LoRa-RAK5205/Hardware_Specification/RAK5205_Product_Brief_V1.1.pdf

 On the 30 Pin connector for 96 boards,